cs-uob/COMS10014/docs/assessment.md

 # Assessment

 This unit is worth 20 credit points, which is 1/6 of your first year.
 Your first year does not count towards your degree classification, but you do need to pass it to progress to 2nd year.

-You get awarded credit for this unit, which you need to progress to 2nd year, if you get both:
-  * a mark of at least 40% on the exam, and
+You get awarded credit for this unit, which you need to progress to 2nd year, if you get a mark of at least 40% on the exam.
-  * you meet the attendance hurdle of 15/20 workshops.

-The attendance hurdle is described [on its own page](attendance.md).

 ## Exam Week